pitulinekprogramista/Portfolio/content/pages/projects/project-three.md

 date: '2023-11-29'
 client: Awesome client
 description: >-
-  next I bought a drone and instantly fell in love with it.
+  Next I bought a drone and instantly fell in love with it.
 I spent all my savings, but it was totally worth it.
 Flying a drone had always been my dream, and now I’m living it.
 So far, I’ve flown 1,163 km, clocking 83 hours of non-stop flight time and completing around 700 flights.
 It’s been an